fabpot-graveyard/dependency-injection/doc/04-Builder.markdown

     $user = $sc->user;

 >**NOTE**
->In the Symfony example, even if the storage object takes an
+>In the Symfony example, even though the storage object takes an
 >array of options as an argument, we passed a string placeholder
 >(`addArgument('%storage.options%')`).
-The container is smarter enough
+The container is smart enough
->to actually pass an array, the value of the placeholder.
+>to actually pass an array, which is the value of the placeholder.

 Using PHP code to describe the services is quite simple and powerful.
-It gives you a tool to create your container without duplicating too much code and to abstract objects instantiation and configuration.
+It gives you a tool to create your container without duplicating too much code and to abstract object instantiation and configuration.